NothinBetterToDo/Statistical-Learning/index.md

 But we need to take note that correlation does not mean causation.
 So just because there's a correlation and our regression model can make good predictions, it does not mean the predictors caused the response.

+We can also adjust the data so the fit is linear:
+- Quadratic regression
+- Response transform, log(y)
+- Box-Cox transformation
+- Variable interaction, add interaction term e.g. x1x2

 We can determine whether the fitted line is good or not, by looking at the sum of squared errors.
 The coefficients for x  change as we move the line, and the best-fit regression line is the one that minimizes sum of squared errors.
 The sum of squared errors (SSE) is a convex quadratic function and we need to minimize it, by taking partial derivatives of the sum of squared errors term with respect to each constant & set to zero and solve these equations simultaneously to find the minimum SSE.